hackzzdogs1337/Spidy-data-crawler/README.md

 # Description
 Our solution is to develop a web application that crawls for a given set of keywords to extract URLs of the websites that promotes pornography, child abuse, women abuse and cyber bullying.

-This crawler is not only limited for those areas but also it can be used to collect data about several illegal websites that promotes drugs, terrorism, ammunition etc
+This crawler is not only limited for those areas but also it can be used to collect data about several illegal websites that promotes drugs, terrorism, ammunition etc.

 # Working

 <li>
 <ul>1.
 The keywords will be given to the Data Crawler through a Web based Application by the operator.</ul>
 <ul>2.
 Data Crawler performs the obfuscation process and enables the Tor proxies.</ul>